giuseppe-dandrea/Stream-to-VLC/README.md

 ### LINUX:

-1. Add the Tampermonkey extension on chrome
+1. Add the Tampermonkey extension on your browser
 2. Download the script from: <https://greasyfork.org/en/scripts/34206-stream-to-vlc>
 3. Go to "home/.local/share/applications" and add the following line to "mimeinfo.cache"
 > x-scheme-handler/vlcs=vlc-stream.desktop;